Professor, grain science and industry

-Dirk Maier, an award-winning researcher and educator, has secured more than $15 million in research, technology transfer and extension education grants.
-His research focus is on engineered technologies for the protection of stored products and the delivery of identity-preserved, traceable and biosecure quality grains to the foods, industrial, biofuels and feed processing industries.
+Dirk Maier, an award-winning researcher and educator, has secured more than $20 million in research, technology transfer and extension education grants.
+His research focus is on engineered technologies for the protection of stored products, assurance of global food security and the delivery of identity-preserved, traceable and biosecure quality grains to the foods, industrial, biofuels and feed processing industries.

-As head of K-State's department of grain science and industry, Maier oversees a department that is known worldwide in the baking, milling, feed production and grain handling industries, and is the only place in the United States that offers bachelor's degrees in bakery, feed, and milling science and management, and graduate degrees in grain science.
-Under Maier's leadership, the department has extended its outreach through distance education offering stand-alone minors in bakery science, feed science, pet food science and grain operations.
-As director of the International Grains Program, Maier leads the effort to educate international consumers of U.S. cereal products from Kansas and other regions across the nation on their utilization and value.
-A distance-delivered professional credentialing program has recently been launched in partnership with the grain handling industry.
+As head of K-State's department of grain science and industry from 2008-February 2015, Maier oversaw a department that is known worldwide in the baking, milling, feed production and grain handling industries, and is the only place in the United States that offers bachelor's degrees in bakery, feed and milling science and management, and graduate degrees in grain science.
+Under Maier's leadership, the department extended its outreach through distance education and offers standalone minors in bakery science, feed science, pet food science and grain operations.
+As director of the IGP Institute, Maier led the effort to educate international consumers of U.S. cereal products from Kansas and other regions across the nation on their utilization and value.
+A distance-delivered professional credentialing program, offers credentials in grain operations and grain processing in partnership with the grain, food and feed industry.

 Maier joined K-State in April 2008 from Purdue University, where he served as professor, associate head and extension engineer in the department of agricultural and biological engineering.
 While at Purdue, he co-founded the university's Grain Quality Team, was a key initiator of the Purdue Post-Harvest Education and Research Center and served as the founding director of the grain operations distance education program offered through the Grain Elevator and Processing Society, which is now offered in partnership with K-State.